afsunday/podtable/README.md

 * V1.0.* [https://codepen.io/inlogicstudio/pen/BaZyyGZ](https://codepen.io/inlogicstudio/pen/BaZyyGZ)

 # Roadmap
-* Allow podtable to ignore rows from hiding it cells
+* Allow podtable to ignore rows from hiding it cells.

+* Custom control toggle to show hidden cells in child row unlike podtable current way of enforcing last cell of every row for control toggle.

 * More awesomeness in achieving a responsive datatable. &#128522;